karlp/riglol-snap/README.md

 The top section of the image is sometimes "rotated".
 I have no idea why.
 Power cycling the scope will sometimes change the amount of the rotation, but it's always a small amount, and always seems to be the same height.

+pyvisa is (relatively) slow to generate a list of plausible devices.
+While I can pre-filter to just suitable ones, I haven't found a way to not even look at anything other than USB devices.

 Currently, this expects to receive a raw data block back, without the SCPI #<1-9>nnnnnnnn<binary>
 header.
 According to [improwis](https://www.improwis.com/projects/sw_USBTMC_RigolScopeWifi/) later firmware